lilyosah/tech-knowledgebase/Software-Engineering/Plan-document Models.md

 Complete one phase at a time, usually takes between 6-18 months

-However, users don't usually know what they want, which led to the
+However, users don't usually know what they want, which led to the spiral model

 ## Spiral model
 BDUF + prototypes, develop requirements across iterations